The 7-Day Wild Atlantic Way Itinerary: A Curated Luxury Loop from Shannon

 By keeping the total distance of the week under 500km, you ensure that you arrive back at the airport feeling refreshed, not depleted.
 You’ve seen the best of the West, but you’ve done it at a human pace.

-The Commercial Pivot: The Exhaustion of the "Great Loop"
+The Exhaustion of the "Great Loop"

 The internet is full of "10-day Ireland" itineraries that promise to take you from Dublin to the Giant's Causeway, then down to Kerry, and back up to the Cliffs of Moher.
 On paper, it looks impressive.
 In reality, it is a logistical nightmare.
 You will spend 6 to 7 hours every day staring at the taillights of a tour bus, navigating 120km of winding roads that feel like 300km because of the concentration required.
 You will miss the hidden waterfall in Connemara because you’re rushing to check into your next hotel before the kitchen closes at 9:00 PM.